Datawheel/canon/packages/vizbuilder/scripts/cubes-audit.md

 - [ ] source_link
 - [ ] details

+### MEASURE: Share of Medicaid Spending to the Elderly Population

 ----

 ### CUBE: health_percent_medicaid_spending_by_children
 - [ ] source_link
 - [ ] details

+### MEASURE: Share of Medicaid Spending to Children

 ----